Methodology & Free Data API

 - Genre lists apply the same 7-day signal within each Steam genre.

 - Refresh: every list is rebuilt once per day.
-Right now the fastest risers include MECCHA CHAMELEON, Nightwater, Counter-Strike 2.
+Right now the fastest risers include Dear Passengers, Assassin's Creed Black Flag Resynced, Echoes of Aincrad.

 Free JSON API